facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 • Loss or reduction of certain kinds of pension income

 Many eligible appeals tend to occur in the initial years of retirement (or after a break from employment) when your income reported to the IRS declines compared to the previous.
-For example, if your income was higher two years ago because you were working and today your income is significantly lower you can appeal the IRMAA assessment due to "Work reduction" or "Work stoppage".
+For example, if your income was higher two years ago because you were working and today your income is significantly lower, you can appeal the IRMAA assessment due to "Work reduction" or "Work stoppage".

-Next, file an appeal by filling out form SSA-44.
+2. Next, file an appeal by filling out form SSA-44.
 In the example above, you'll show that although your income was higher two years ago, your income is now reduced due to a "life-changing event".

-IRMAA is re-evaluated each year
+IRMAA is re-evaluated each year.

-Are you stuck with an IRMAA premium increase?
 If you aren't granted an appeal, you will pay the higher Medicare premium(s) for one year.
 Fortunately, IRMAA is re-evaluated each year.

 Concerned about your IRMAA exposure?